Keyboard shortcuts

 Protocol Overview

-1. Negotiate – GET /upload/config to learn the hash algorithm and chunk size.
+1. Negotiate – GET /blobs/config to learn the hash algorithm and chunk size.

-2. Dedup check – POST /upload/check with a list of chunk hashes to find which are already stored.
+2. Dedup check – POST /blobs/check with a list of chunk hashes to find which are already stored.

-4. Commit – POST /upload/commit to atomically assemble chunks into files.
+4. Commit – POST /blobs/commit to atomically assemble chunks into files.

 Endpoint Summary